-- 1. Heat Acclimatization period: This period begins during the first 14 days of the HHSAA start date calendar for the designated sport.
+- 1. Heat Acclimatization period: This 14 calendar day period begins during the first day of the HHSAA start date calendar for the designated sport or the first day an athlete reports to practice, if this is a later date than the designated sport start date.
 This period of time applies to all student-athletes participating in HHSAA-sanctioned sports.
 The goal of this period is to enhance an individual's exercise heat tolerance and ability to exercise safely and effectively in warm to hot conditions. - 2.
 Contact definitions: - a.
 Air.
 Players run a drill unopposed without contact, with no resistance - b.
 Bags.
 Drill is run against a bag or another soft-contact surface. - c.
 Control.
 Drill is run assigned speed until the moment of contact; one player is predetermined the "winner" by the coach.
 Contact remains above the waist and players stay on their feet.
 This applies to simulations and drills involving any number of players. - d.
 Thud.
 Drill is run at assigned speed through the moment of contact; no predetermined "winner."
 Contact remains above the waist, players stay on their feet and a quick whistle ends the drill.
 This applies to simulations and drills involving any number of players. - e.
 Live Action.
 Drill is run in game-like conditions and is the only time that players are taken to the ground.
 This applies to simulations and drills involving any number of players - 3.
 Practice.
 A period of time a student-athlete engages in physical activity during a supervised, school-approved sports or conditioning-related activity.
 Each individual practice should last no more than 3 hours.
-The following are all included in the 3 hour time period: warm-ups, stretching, weight training, and cool-down periods. - 4.
+The following are all included in the 3 hour time period: warm-ups, stretching, weight training, and cool-down periods.
+Film and chalk talk are not considered physical activity and thus not a part of the 3 hour limit in practice. - 4.
 Walk-Through.
-A teaching opportunity when an athlete is not wearing any protective equipment, including but not limited to helmets, shoulder pads, catcher's gear or shin guards, or using other sports-related equipment (e.g., footballs, blocking sleds, pitching machines, soccer balls, marker cones).

-- 5. Recovery Time.
-The time between the end of one practice or walk-through and the beginning of the next practice or walk-through. - 6.
+A teaching opportunity when an athlete is not wearing any protective equipment, including but not limited to helmets, shoulder pads, catcher's gear or shin guards, or using other sports-related equipment (e.g., footballs, blocking sleds, pitching machines, soccer balls, marker cones). - 5.
+Recovery Time.
+The time between the end of one practice or walk-through and the beginning of the next practice or walk-through.
+Recovery time between practices should be done in a cool environment when possible. - 6.
 Controlled Scrimmage. - a.
 At least one coach from each team must be on the field for the purpose of instruction. - b.
 No official scorekeeper, timekeeper, or "game clock" can be used. - c.
 The event is to be conducted as a practice, and, therefore must follow practice guidelines and the allotted time of a maximum of 3 hours.
-The coaches are allowed to stop play from time to time to make observations and provide instruction on player positioning, etc.
+The coaches are allowed to stop play from time to time to make observations and provide instruction on player positioning, etc. - e.
+No uniforms will be used - f.
+No admission fee will be charged.